The Circles - Book Two - Chapter 9 - A Lesson in Business

 "Or a merchant who has been cheated by another merchant," the other offered and they both chuckled.

-"Awidan, let us be glad for the rich lords and merchants of Nurn from whom we make our profits."
+"Let us be glad for the Lord of the Tower, who pays us a commission for the transportation and distribution of slaves, and the rich lords and merchants of Nurn, from whom we make our profits."
 Catching the eyes of the two striking dark-haired beauties, Esarhaddon smiled lazily at them.
 Even the slightest upturning of his lips was more than they could ever hope for, and their hearts fluttered in their bosoms at the excitement of being rewarded with his attention.

 Only a slight frown showed Shakh Awidan's resentment at the interest his women were paying the other slaver.
 There was little, though, that he could say or do, for he was employed by the Shakh's trading establishment.

-"Shakh Awidan, although all seems blessed and good, rumors have come to me that you have hinted to certain lords that they might buy slaves directly from you, thus saving them the effort of dealing with my brother and me.
+"Shakh Awidan, although all seems blessed and good, rumors have come to me that you have hinted to certain lords that they might buy slaves directly from you, thus saving them the effort of dealing with the House of Huzziya.
 I am grieved, my friend, I am grieved!"
 Esarhaddon bowed his head, holding his temples.
-"Even worse, there have been other rumors, unbelievable intimations that you buy from rebel bands of orcs, using the name of the marketing firm of my brother and me.
+"Even worse, there have been other rumors, unbelievable intimations that you buy from rebel bands of orcs, using the name of the House of Huzziya.
 Of course," he smiled as he stroked a huge signet ring on his right hand, "I do not listen to idle tales."

 Awidan's beard bobbed as he swallowed painfully, a worried expression wrinkling his brow.
 "Never, Shakh, never would I endorse such a crooked scheme!"